eskutcheon/ManhwaFormatter/README.md

   - Skips resizing landscape-oriented title pages or special pages
 - Intelligent vertical segmentation by detecting blank horizontal regions with low variance
   - Prevents cutting through panels or dialogue bubbles
+- Image directory to document format conversion
+  - New paginated mode for .pdf output optimized for page sizes like Letter or A4
   - Supports vertical stacking into long-scroll .cbz or .cbr comics
-- New paginated mode for .pdf output optimized for page sizes like Letter or A4
 - Adaptive spacing logic:
   - Reduces or expands blank space between panels
   - Matches padding color with detected panel gaps
+- Quick and Efficient Processing
   - Handles duplicate images of different file extensions by default
   - Efficient streamed batch processing
   - Fast dimension detection using image metadata parsing

 ## Use Cases